kartoza/qgis-gea-plugin/docs/src/user/manual/side-panel.md

-# User Manual: Using the Side Panel Effectively
+# User Manual: QGIS Project

-This user manual provides instructions on how to use the side panel effectively for the project.
-The side panel `Gea Afforestation Tool-Malawi 2` includes the following :
+This user manual provides instructions on how to use the QGIS project with emphasis on the Layers List panel effectively for the project.
+The Layers List for all of the areas of interest (`Malawi 2` shown here) includes the following :

 ![Side panel](./img/side-panel-1.png)